Jewish history: The establishment of the State of Israel

-The 21st century
+21st century

 Israel is a parliamentary democracy with a population of over 8 million people, of whom about 6 million are Jewish.
 The largest Jewish communities are in Israel and the United States, with major communities in France, Argentina, Russia, England, and Canada.
-For statistics related to modern Jewish demographics see Jewish population.

 The Jewish Autonomous Oblast, created during the Soviet period, continues to be an autonomous oblast of the Russian state.
 The Chief Rabbi of Birobidzhan, Mordechai Scheiner, says there are 4,000 Jews in the capital city.
 Governor Nikolay Mikhaylovich Volkov has stated that he intends to, "support every valuable initiative maintained by our local Jewish organizations".
 The Birobidzhan Synagogue opened in 2004 on the 70th anniversary of the region's founding in 1934.

 The number of people who identified as Jews in England and Wales rose slightly between 2001 and 2011, with the growth being attributed to the higher birth rate of the Haredi community.
-The estimated British Jewish population in England as of 2011 stands at 263,346.
+The estimated British Jewish population in England as of 2011 was 263,346.
+As of 2021, per the British Census, the Jewish population of England and Wales was 271,327.

+On October 7, 2023, Hamas, along with other Palestinian militant groups, attacked Israel from the Gaza Strip, killing 1,139 people.
+The day is considered the deadliest day in Israel's history, and the deadliest day for Jews since the Holocaust.
+The attack escalated into a major war between Israel and Hamas.
+Hundreds of thousands of civilians were displaced, and more than 250 hostages, including Israelis and foreign nationals, were taken by Hamas, Palestinian Islamic Jihad, and other Gaza-based militant groups.